MagnumTrader/cryptory/README.md

 cryptory btcusdt -t 5m daily 2025-01-01
 ```

-A single month with 1h timeframe
+A single month with 1h timeframe, from 2025-01-01 to 2025-01-31 in a single file
 ```sh
 cryptory btcusdt -t 1h month 2025-01
 ```
-cryptory ignore dates when the monthly command is used so this is also valid:
+cryptory ignore dates when the monthly command is used so this has the same effect.
 ```sh
 cryptory btcusdt -t 1h month 2025-01-01
 ```